shengzhe/Articles/LanguagesCompare/Swift/README.md

  ```
  * Accessing and Modifying a Set
  > You access and modify a set through its methods and properties.
- > All of Swift’s basic types (such as String, Int, Double, and Bool) are hashable by default, and can be used as set value types or dictionary key types.

      ```swift
      favoriteGenres.insert("Jazz") // insert